Omegapoint-Norge-Academy/oidc/README.md

 # Workshop guide done
 Congrats, you are now done.
 If you have time left, feel free to improve your app.

+Suggested improvements:
+- Add anti-forgery token for protection against CSRF from sub domains.
+- Add Content Security Policy (CSP) for protection against cross-site scripting (XSS)
+- Advanced: Implement a server side session store by implementing the `ITicketStore` interface.
+Can be configured in cookie options.
+- Advanced: implement automatic refresh of tokens without using IdentityModel.AspNetCore.

-If you need suggestions for improvements, ask your course teacher.
+For additional suggestions for improvements, ask your course teacher.

 # Appendix
 ## Debugging .NET with Fiddler